Sud0u53r/sud0u53r.github.io/content/posts/kernelctf2021/index.md

         print('Error.
 Nice Try...')
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;So, what the program does is, it takes list of numbers from 0 to 10,000 and shuffles them.
-After that, it takes input from the user, a list of space seperated indices, and if the indices are valid (exists b/w 0 - 10**4), the numbers at those indices are shuffled and returned to the user.
+&nbsp;&nbsp;&nbsp;&nbsp;So, what the program does is, it takes the list of numbers from 0 to 10,000 and shuffles them.
+After that, it takes input from the user, a list of space seperated indices, and if the indices are valid (exists b/w 0 and 10**4), the numbers at those indices are shuffled and returned to the user.
 We have to guess the correct order of 10\*\*4 numbers and send it to server to get the flag.

 &nbsp;&nbsp;&nbsp;&nbsp;The problem here is, the 2nd shuffle before giving the numbers.
-Since the numbers are shuffled, if we take more than one index at a time, we won't be able to recognise the original index of the number.
+Since the numbers are shuffled before returing to the user, if we take more than one index at a time, we won't be able to recognise the original index of a number.
 With this in mind, we can try to get all the numbers one by one, by sending one index at a time, from 0 to 10,000.
 I quickly wrote the script for that, and it didn't work!
-It keeps stopping at 140-150 iterations.
-Apparently, the server has a certain limit for no.of requests or certain time to keep the connection open.
+It kept stopping after 140-150 iterations.
+Apparently, the server has certain limit for no.of requests or certain time to keep the connection open.

-&nbsp;&nbsp;&nbsp;&nbsp;So, we have to find another way to get all the numbers with significantly less no.of requests.
+&nbsp;&nbsp;&nbsp;&nbsp;So, we have to find some other way to get all the numbers with significantly less no.of requests.
 The next day, after staring at the code for an hour, I got an idea.
 The idea is,

 > 1. Send indices 0 1 1 2 2 2 3 3 3 3 ... to the server
 > 2. From the returned list, based on the count of each number, place it in a dictionary, with count as key and number as value
-> 3. Now, repeat the process 100 times, each time sending 100 indices.
+> 3. Now, repeat the process 100 times, each time sending 100 indices with incrementing repetition.

 Solution: [bogo_solve.py](files/bogo_solve/solve.py)